Xyresic/MKS21X-FinalProject/README.md

  - Added support for storing previous answer, constants, and other stored variables
  - Implemented trig and hyperbolic trig functions
  - Implemented toggling between radians and degrees
- - Implemented Graphing
+ - Implemented graphing
- - Make Code more Flexible in Expression.java and Algebra.java
+ - Make code more Flexible in Expression.java and Algebra.java